Understanding Dengue Fever

 - Feeling extremely tired

-Severe Dengue can progress into shock which can causes rapid drop in blood pressure, weak rapid pulse, fast breathing, reduced urination and dry mouth.
+Severe Dengue can progress into shock which can cause a rapid drop in blood pressure, weak rapid pulse, fast breathing, reduced urination and dry mouth.
 You will need I.V fluids from the hospital to stabilise blood pressure and prevent dehydration.
 The majority of people make a full recovery but severe Dengue can be fatal in up to 40% of cases.

 It is unusual for a traveller to get severe Dengue as it is more common for those who have had Dengue once before to develop severe Dengue.